Phalguni Singh Konsam: Club career

-Born in Manipur, Phalguni Singh was a part of NISA Manipur which plays Manipur State League.
+Born in Manipur, Phalguni Singh was a part of NESU Khurai which plays Manipur State League.
 During 2018–19 I-League 2nd Division season he joined TRAU FC.
 On 14 December 2019, Phalguni Singh made his professional debut in the I-League for Trau FC, against East Bengal.
 He scored his first ever goal in I League against Sudeva Delhi FC on 28 February 2021.
 He was awarded the best midfielders award and featured in the team of the season.

 Sreenidi Deccan

 On 8 September 2021, Phalguni signed a two-year contract with Sreenidi Deccan.

 On 27 December 2021, he made his debut for the club against NEROCA, in a 3–2 loss.
 He was awarded his first Hero of the Match of the season, against Real Kashmir, on 11 March 2022.